dnlbowers/battleships/TESTING.md

 Lastly, I challenged the slack community to break the app in any way possible which by the deployment of final product was not possible.

 ### ***Game Play:***
-Throughout development, I was testing the game in the terminal of VScode as well as several playing several rounds in the Code Institute terminal template for each deployment to Heroku.
+Throughout development, I was testing the game in the terminal of VScode as well as several playing multiple rounds in the Code Institute terminal template for each deployment to Heroku.

 The end result is a robust game which stays playing continuously without error.